carlonicora/minimalism/readme.md

 ## Modules

-A module is a core element which defines the type of models and controllers used.
+A module is a Core element which defines the type of models and controllers used.
 It is the foundation of the logical structure of an application.

 Every application can have only one model.